 Happiest when the road starts to climb, Chris enjoys writing cycling related stories, rides a steel bike and believes in taking enough time to appreciate the view.
 Living in England, Chris is also obsessed with the weather.

-Aaron Griffiths is a graphic designer from London with a passion for bikes.
-You’ll find him riding in the mountains, a musette filled with snacks and always on the lookout for the next coffee stop.
-He currently lives in Amsterdam.
+Fom London with a passion for bikes.
+You’ll find him riding in the mountains, with a musette filled with snacks and always on the lookout for the next coffee stop.
+He currently resides in Amsterdam.